top of page

 Barrida – Sweeping; a ritual cleansing for purification.
 An object (egg, rosemary brush, lemon, crucifix, etc.) is used to sweep away negative energies.

-Barrio – Neighborhood; In medieval times, the Arabic word barrī, "of the land," was applied to villages and hamlets that lay in the territory surrounding a town or city.
+Barrio – Neighborhood; In medieval times, the Arabic word barrÄ«, "of the land," was applied to villages and hamlets that lay in the territory surrounding a town or city.
 As medieval towns outgrew their original walls and overflowed into the surrounding countryside, these villages or barrios were enveloped by the expansion and became neighborhoods of the town itself.

 Bebé – The most common word for baby.
 Always masculine, even when referring to a girl.

-Birria – A spicy Mexican meat stew usually made with goat, lamb or mutton
+Birria – A spicy Mexican meat stew usually made with goat, lamb, or mutton

-Bote, el – Literally means can; jail
+Bote, el – Can; jail

 Caca – Poop; a term meaning fecal matter used by Latina mothers to deter their children from touching something